ncsurobotics/SW8-Documentation/docs/electrical/embedded/styleguide.md

 #### Alignment Rules

 1. The # of a preprocessor directive should always be left aligned, regardless of the indentation of the line.
-2. Align relevant blocks of code together (Don't be stupid)
+2. Align relevant blocks of code together (Don't be stupid).
     TODO: Make this nicer?

 #### Tab Rules